 \section{Summary}

-We have presented \SYS{}, achieving high accuracy with low memory consumption and high system efficiency with the rarely explored optimization space of mixed-precision quantization between output features. \SYS{} identifies the salience of each output feature according to the loss distance estimation w.r.t. the global model loss rather than local layer loss.
-By assigning larger bit-width to the features need it most, \SYS{} achieves the superior accuracy to SOTA with low memory consumption.
+We have presented \SYS{}, achieving high accuracy with low memory consumption and high system efficiency with the rarely explored optimization space of mixed-precision quantization between output features. \SYS{} identifies the salience of each output feature according to the loss w.r.t. the global model rather than each single layer.
+By assigning larger bit-width to the features need it the most, \SYS{} achieves the superior accuracy to SOTA with low memory consumption.
 The sub-problems of different bit-widths are disjoint and can run in parallel efficiently on the GPU.
-We have identified the sweet spot of the quantizaiton configuration that is friendly to both accuracy and system efficiency.
-To address the challenge of system efficiency, we design the two-step dequantization to enable using int8 Tensor Core computation and the fast integer-float conversion to reduce the dequantization overhead.
-We have designed the end-to-end software pipeline to overlap the memory access, the dequantization computation with SIMT Core and the MatMul with Tensor Core.
+We have identified the sweet spot of the quantization configuration that is friendly to both accuracy and system efficiency.
+To address the challenge of system efficiency, we design the two-step dequantization to enable using int8 Tensor Core and the fast integer-float conversion to reduce the dequantization overhead.
+We have designed the end-to-end software pipeline to overlap the memory access, the dequantization computation with SIMT Core and the MatMul with Tensor Core to the best.
 Experiment results show that \SYS{} achieves superior accuracy to existing works and state-of-the-art system efficiency with low memory cost.